 Wonders of the Waxwings

-Waxwings remind us of the punks of the bird world and not because of their inappropriate behaviour or dressing room demands, but because of their beautiful Mohawks or crests as they are officially called.
+Waxwings remind us of the punks of the bird world.
+Not because of their inappropriate behaviour or dressing room demands, but because of their beautiful Mohawks, or crests as they are officially called.

 They are not always guaranteed to the UK, so it is a pure joy when you are lucky enough to see one feasting in the hedgerow or on your travels through the countryside.

 Their feathery and pointy grey crest is used for attracting females, the more impressive the crest the more likely they will find themselves with a mate.

 The bird world can be pretty fickle when it comes to dating and looks do count.
 Sadly they do not breed in the UK, they head back to Europe to find a mate and raise their brood.

 It’s all in a name

 Waxwings take their name from the red tips on their wings and feathery cheeks (secondary feathers) – The red flecks are said to resemble dripping wax.
 Due to the heavy black markings on their face, they often look like they are frowning or are being seemingly aggressive.

 Waxwings are typically drawn to northern and eastern parts of the UK.
 This is mainly due to the breeding grounds, but as they work their way through the berry crops they will often fly South on the hunt for more berries.